How to grow your eCommerce business in 2023: 10 ways to increase profitability

 If there’s one thing the past two years have hammered home, it’s that nothing is certain.

-To this end, we’ve compiled a list of 10 strategies and tips to focus on to help your eCommerce business thrive and grow in 2022.
+To this end, we’ve compiled a list of 10 strategies and tips to focus on to help your eCommerce business thrive and grow this year.

-Are you ready for whatever 2022 might bring?
+Are you ready for whatever this year might bring?
 Every Wix eCommerce website is built to deliver industry-recognized speed, performance, and reliability.